dillaapp/finance_skater/README.md

 - After cloning the project please pip install -r requirements.txt into your virtual environment.
 - requirements.txt, has all the neccessary installion you have to make for the project to run correctly

-# How to USe the program
+# How to Use the program
 After you coloned the project and installed all the packages in the requirements.txt into your vertual environment
 - Open cmd and cd the the coloned project directory
 - once you are there input this "workon 'Your Vertual environment name'" then enter